Renormalization, Decoupling and the Hierarchy Problem: Renormalization without counterterms

-The bare parameter is not observable and we may choose not to use it in the renormalization.
-What is important is the whole combination, or the running mass (\ref{SlidingMass}), which can be defined without reference to the bare parameter.

 Of course, this description is equivalent to the previous one with counterterms if we absorb the counterterms for $\delta_M, \delta_Z$ in the mass and the propagator, not treating them as perturbative interactions.
-There is a one-to-one correspondence between the loop correction and the counterterm as in (\ref{CtTermsFixed}).
-Although equivalent, the renormalization in this section did {\em not} care about the {\em divergence} of the loop amplitudes.
+There is a one-to-one correspondence between the loop correction and the counterterm as in (\ref{CTexp}); there is no arbitrariness in separating the physical parameters from those of counterterms.